prudhvi193/Core2Vec-Embedded-Network-System/README.md

 Softwares Used:
 1. Language Used: Python 3.7
-2. IDE Used: Spyder for Anaconda
+2. IDE Used: Jupyter Notebook
 3. Libraries Used: Networkx, Numpy, Gensim Models, Scipy (Command Used to install the libraries on command prompt: pip install networkx numpy, gensim, scipy) --> For Windows System